-Dr. Fredric Radoff is a physician who specializes in neurology (brain & spinal cord disease).
-The average patient rating for Dr. Radoff is 3.5 stars out of 5.
-He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Dr. Fredric Radoff is a specialist in neurology (brain & spinal cord disease).
+He works in Alcoa, TN.
+He has received a 3.5 out of 5 star rating by his patients.
+He is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

 Conditions / Treatments

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with: